 A wide variety of vessels can be seen on Cold Lake, but the most common are larger stable boats with deep bows capable of handling big, turbulent water.
 One of the more common designs seen on Cold resembles the 18.5-foot Hewescraft.
 Aside from design, an alternate power source is imperative both for safety and for trolling.
 Something like a 9.9 hp motor will help a great deal with boat control.

 Cold Lake is deep and wide.
 Those who venture out on this massive lake best be prepared.
 It is highly susceptible to sudden weather changes.
 Winds can create dangerous conditions for small vessels.
-I’ve seen small aluminum fishing boats on Cold Lake, but they rarely venture far from shore.
+I’ve seen small aluminum boats fishing Cold Lake, but they rarely venture far from shore.
 Just like on the ocean, most suitable boats are equipped with at least one large and one small motor for backup.
 A wide hull with a deep bow capable of navigating big waves and traveling at higher speeds is most ideal on Cold Lake.

-ICE FISHING COLD
+ICE FISHING COLD LAKE

 From December through March, most lake trout are still fairly deep.
 Look for ledges or sharp contrasts in depth where the bottom transitions quickly from about 60 feet immediately down to 80 or 90 feet.
 A flasher is almost imperative for ice fishing lake trout.
 I use a Vexilar FL-8SE.
 Functional to 120 feet of water with a three-color display, it’s easy to use and helps identify depth and approaching fish.